Home Blog What Is a Confusion Matrix in Machine Learning?

 Consequently, calculating the confusion matrix helps data scientists understand the effectiveness of the classification model.

-Four Outcomes of Confusion Matrix
+Four Terms of Confusion Matrix

 The confusion matrix visualizes the accuracy of a classifier by comparing the actual values and the predicted values.
 In addition, it presents a table layout of the different outcomes of the prediction, such as the table below: